michalsn/codeigniter-queue/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue)

 > [!NOTE]
-> A queue system is typically used to handle resource-intensive or time-consuming tasks (e.g., image processing, emailing) that are to be run in the background.
+> A queue system is typically used to handle resource-intensive or time-consuming tasks (e.g., image processing, sending emails) that are to be run in the background.
 It can also be a way to postpone certain activities that are to be executed automatically later.

 ## Installation